HSHS Bldg.Room 3100

 How can I find out about financial aid?

 The University of Toledo is committed to helping find ways to make a college education affordable for students and their families.
 We offer a variety of service and programs designed to help you find ways to meet your educational expenses.
 The Financial Aid office is dedicated to assisting you in procuring the assistance you need to achieve your educational goals.
 You can learn more by visiting the Financial Aid page on the UT website.
-You can also obtain information specific to graduate study on the Financial Aid Information web page on the Graduate School website.

 Are graduate assistantships available?

 Graduate assistantships are designed to provide support for full-time graduate study.
 The assistantships provides an opportunity for a graduate student to serve in a professional role and to establish a professional relationship with faculty and administrators.
 Only graduate students holding regular admission to a degree program are eligible for graduate assistantships.
 The University of Toledo offers both Research Assistantships and Teaching Assistantships.
-Interested students should visit the Graduate Assistantship web page on the Graduate School website for more information.
+Interested students should visit the Graduate Assistantship web page on the College of Graduate Studies website for more information.

-CESP has a limited number of graduate assistantships that are typically made available to doctoral students.
-Each doctoral assistantship provides an annual stipend of $12,000 and a waiver for all instructional fees.
+CE has a limited number of graduate assistantships that are typically made available to doctoral students.
+Each doctoral assistantship provides an annual stipend of $16,000 and a waiver for all instructional fees.
 Individual faculty may have grants that support assistantships for masters students, however, that will vary and students will need to contact professors for availability.
 Finally, many of our masters students are able to find full or partial assistantships in other programs or departments in the university.

 I'm not familiar with UT.
 How can I find your offices?

-CESP is located on the Bancroft Campus of the University of Toledo at 2801 W. Bancroft St., Toledo, OH.
+CE is located on the Bancroft Campus of the University of Toledo at 2801 W. Bancroft St., Toledo, OH.
 The Department is housed in the Health and Human Services Building, which is on the eastern side of the Main Campus.
 Click to view either a map of Toledo or a map of the Bancroft Campus.

 What does Toledo have to offer?